 When PHP starts up, it will search several possible locations on the server for a php.ini file.
 The default location for the php.ini file is:

-You can also create a new php.ini file with only the configurations you need to change, and place it in the same directory as the PHP script.
+You can also create a new php.ini file with only the PHP configurations you need to change and place it in the same directory as the PHP script.
 This will override the configurations in the default php.ini file.

 However, this will only be effective for scripts in the same directory as the php.ini file.
 It will not affect subdirectories.
 You will need to copy the new php.ini file to each working directory.

 Make the required changes.
-Each line which begins with a semicolon is "commented out," which means that PHP will ignore that line.
-If you are enabling an option which is disabled this way, delete the semicolon at the beginning of the line to enable it.
+Each line that begins with a semicolon is ‘commented out’ which means that PHP will ignore that line.
+If you want to enable an option that has been disabled this way, delete the semicolon at the beginning of the line to enable it.